nbogie/express-notes/express-cheatsheet.md

 });
 ```

-Above handles a client request to the '/' route and responds with the string (text) "hello Express world!"
+The above shows a 'route handler' being registered which will be used to handle a client HTTP GET request to the '/' path.
+It will respond with the string (text) "hello Express world!"

-* Notice the `app.get` in the beginning, this determines the method for this route, others include 'post', 'put', 'delete'
+* Notice the `app.get` in the beginning - this determines the method for this route.
+Other common methods include 'post', 'put', and 'delete'.

+* Calling `app.get(...)` in this way does NOT make a request - those can only be initiated on a client.
+It registers the route handler so that in future whenever the server gets a matching HTTP request, it knows to call the function given here in the second parameter.

+  * When that happens, two objects, request and response will be passed as parameters to our route handler.
+These represent
+    * the received HTTP request, which can be examined by the route handler (e.g. to find route or query parameters, or content in the request body), AND
+    * the HTTP response under construction (not yet sent), which our handler will generally fill in (perhaps including requested content in the body of the response) and set a status code on to indicate the outcome of the processing of the request.

 # Basic C.R.U.D. operations (Create Read Update Delete)